anushkagirish/COPD-Detection-using-ML-algorithms-and-Ensemble-Learning/README.md

 ## Conclusion

-Max Accuracy found in Ensemble Model of the following:
+Max Accuracy was found in Ensemble Model of the following:
 1. SVM
 2. DBN
 3. LogisticRegression